urbit/urbit.org-reloaded/content/events/2022-11-01-developer-week.md

 [Meetup](https://www.meetup.com/urbit-sf/events/289629467/) | [Youtube](https://www.youtube.com/watch?v=SI_B7H8tSRE)

 ### Developer Week: So you want to work on Urbit?
 Just finished Hoon School?
 Or always wanted to work for an Urbit company but don’t know where to start?
-In this session ~poldec-tonteg will lead a panel with several Urbit companies, about their open positions, hiring strategies and how you could become a part of it.
+In this session ~poldec-tonteg will lead a panel with several Urbit companies about their open positions, hiring strategies, and explain how you can join them.

 [Meetup](https://www.meetup.com/urbit-sf/events/289629483/) | [Youtube](https://www.youtube.com/watch?v=j96Gb6dXaNs)